jihar-gifari/divorce-prediction/README.md

              'Q31', 'Q40', 'Q45', 'Q48', 'Q50', 'Q51', 'Q52', 'Q54'

 Totally, there were 8 different treatments.
-Each treatments will be used to train models using various algorithm, best treatment and algorithm will be selected
+Each treatments will be used to train models using various algorithm, best treatment and algorithm will be selected.

 ## 3. Modelling and Evaluation - The "Aha!"
 Moment 🌟
 Across the 8 data treatments, I experimented with approximately 17 algorithms, leading to 136 model combinations.
 Initially, I assessed models using accuracy, precision, recall, F1-Score, and AUC/ROC.